-- Note any recent accidents or injuries that may have damaged your back.
+- Note recent accidents or injuries that might have damaged your back.

 For radiating low back pain, some basic questions to ask your doctor include:

-- What is the most likely cause of my back pain?
+- What's the most likely cause of my back pain?

 - If you're recommending medications, what are the possible side effects?